artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module2/README.md

    * [Exercise-6](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-6).
    * [Exercise-7](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-7).
 -->

-5. (**To complete before June 13.**) Understand in detail the 8-Digit 7-Segment-Displays controller Verilog controller implemented in file *Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv*.
+**To complete before June 13:**
+1. Understand in detail the 8-Digit 7-Segment-Displays controller Verilog controller implemented in file *Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv*.
 Use a simulation in RVfpga-Trace to help you understand the module.
 Note that the counter is prepared for the board, and you must significantly decrease its period to work in simulation.

+**June 13 session:**
-6. **June 13 session** - Complete the following exercises:
+1. Complete the following exercises:
    * To be provided.
 <!--
    * Then, resolve the I/O low-level exercises included at: [Exercises_InputOutput_LowLevel](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture/Lab8#exercise-1).
 -->

-7. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 5 to 10.
+If you want to continue practicing after completing the proposed exercises, you can find more exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 5 to 10.